-To re-export new options to an existing share, the new options will be updated after the command is target_list Comma seperated list of targets, which will be used by OpenStack Cinder.
+To re-export new options to an existing share, the new options will be updated after the command is run.

-cinder nfs configure export_dir Display all the configuration changes that need to be done on the OpenStack Cinder node.
-Only after these modifications on the OpenStack Cinder node, OpenStack Cinder can use the Veritas Access storage as a volume backend.

-cinder nfs service start Start the cinder service on Veritas Access.

-cinder nfs service status Display the status of cinder service on Veritas Access.

-cinder nfs share add export_dir client Share and export the file system export-dir to client.
+- cinder nfs configure export_dir Display all the configuration changes that need to be done on the OpenStack Cinder node.
+Only after these modifications on the OpenStack Cinder node, OpenStack Cinder can use the Veritas Access storage as a volume backend. - cinder nfs service start Start the cinder service on Veritas Access. - cinder nfs service status Display the status of cinder service on Veritas Access. - cinder nfs share add export_dir client Share and export the file system export-dir to client.
 Here client is OpenStack controller node.
 After issuing this command, OpenStack Cinder will be able to mount the exported file system using NFS.
-By default the file system export-dir is exported with no_root_squash option.

-cinder nfs share add export_dir world Share and export the file system export-dir to all the clients.
-After issuing this command, any node will be able to mount the exported file system using NFS.

-cinder nfs share delete export_dir client Delete (or unshare) the exported file system.
-Share and export /vx/fs1 using NFS to all the clients.

-cinder nfs share delete export_dir world Unexport the exported file system to all clients.
+By default the file system export-dir is exported with no_root_squash option. - cinder nfs share add export_dir world Share and export the file system export-dir to all the clients.
+After issuing this command, any node will be able to mount the exported file system using NFS. - cinder nfs share delete export_dir client Delete (or unshare) the exported file system.
+Share and export /vx/fs1 using NFS to all the clients. - cinder nfs share delete export_dir world Unexport the exported file system to all clients.
 If a file system is exported specifically to some clients, those clients would still access the file system.

-cinder iscsi configure target_list Display all the configuration changes that need to be done on the OpenStack Cinder node.
-Only after these modifications on the OpenStack Cinder node, OpenStack Cinder can use the Veritas Access storage as a volume backend over ISCSI.

-cinder iscsi show Display the names of LUNs and LUN snapshots that have been created by OpenStack Cinder.